Awarded by ACCA U.K.

 - 18 years old;

-- two A Levels and three GCSEs or equivalent in five separate subjects, including English and Mathematics
+- 2 'A' Levels and 3 GCSEs or equivalent in 5 separate subjects, including English and Mathematics

 - Completion of FiA - Diploma in Accounting and Business